Jury acquits Cuban of the most serious charge after crashing into ICE vehicles in Texas, but he faces others

-Robyn Argote BrooksPhoto © Social Networks
+Robyn Argote BrooksPhoto © Social Networks - ICE/DHS

 Related videos:

-The incident occurred on January 13 in the parking lot of a Walmart in north San Antonio, when agents from Immigration and Customs Enforcement attempted to arrest Argote-Brooks while he was working as a delivery driver.
+The incident occurred on January 13 in the parking lot of a Walmart in North San Antonio, when agents from Immigration and Customs Enforcement attempted to arrest Argote-Brooks while he was working as a delivery driver.

 The defense argued that Argote-Brooks does not speak English, did not receive instructions in Spanish at the time of the incident, and was unaware of the reason for the arrest.

-During the trial, the defendant declared that he "acted out of panic when he felt surrounded by people who, he said, did not identify themselves and demanded that he get out of his vehicle, fearing he would be kidnapped."
+During the trial, the defendant stated that he "acted out of panic when he felt surrounded by people who, he said, did not identify themselves and demanded that he get out of his vehicle, fearing he would be kidnapped."

 The defense also presented evidence that Argote-Brooks was in the process of applying for permanent residency and renewing his work permit.